dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }, [])
 ```

-Some consideratons you will notice compared with the previous example:
+Some considerations you will notice compared to the previous example:

-- Now you can mutate the value inside `current`
+- You can now mutate the value inside `current`.
-- React provides `React.MutableRefObject<boolean>` now is a `MutableRefObject` instead of `RefObject`.
+- React provides `React.MutableRefObject<boolean>` is now a `MutableRefObject` instead of `RefObject`.

 ## Forwarding ref

-In the example project I use refs to know where is the last element of the list and trigger a fetch of the next "page".
-If at some point you need to pass a reference to an HTML element like in the section `useRef` typing the props of that component will be slightly different:
+In the example project I use refs to know where the last element in the list is and trigger a fetch of the next "page".
+If at some point you need to pass a reference to an HTML element as in the `useRef` section writing the props for that component will be slightly different:

 ```ts